borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ## Supported databases

-As of now, borgmatic supports PostgreSQL, MySQL/MariaDB, MongoDB and SQLite databases directly.
+As of now, borgmatic supports PostgreSQL, MySQL/MariaDB, MongoDB, and SQLite databases directly.
 But see below about general-purpose preparation and cleanup hooks as a work-around with other database systems.
 Also, please [file a ticket](https://torsion.org/borgmatic/#issues) for additional database systems that you'd like supported.

 ## Database restoration